joalla/discogs_client/docs/source/fetching_data.md

 ## Label

-Query for a label using the label's name:
+Query for a label using the label's ID:

 ```python
 >>> label = d.label(6170)